Managing for outcomes: using logic modeling

 Logic models are narrative or graphical depictions of processes in real life that communicate the underlying assumptions upon which an activity is expected to lead to a specific result.
 They generally illustrate a sequence of cause-and-effect relationships, i.e. a systems approach to communicate the path toward a desired result.
 The model describes logical linkages among programme resources, activities, outputs, and audiences, and highlights different orders of outcomes related to a specific problem or situation.
 Importantly, once a programme has been described in tenns of the logic model, critical measures of perfonnance can be identified.
 In this way logic models can be seen to support both planning and evaluation.
 A good place to start is with this introduction to logic models, and a more detailed introduction to outcomes.
 Below are annotated links to a number of intervention logic resources:

+- Setting outcomes, and measuring and reporting performance of regional council pest and weed management programmes: Guidelines and resource materials This report by Chris Jones, Phil Cowan & Will Allen was developed through a project to provide local government with the capability to set measurable outcomes for biosecurity programmes and to identify the best indicators with which to measure progress towards those outcomes.
+It aims to help them better structure, measure and report on the performance of biosecurity programmes.
+The principles and protocols described are applicable to most other areas of local government and agency activity.
 The guidelines cover: i) Introduction & Background: an overview of performance measurement as a management tool; ii) Logic Models: the principles behind and structure of logic models, a commonly-used method of describing and evaluating the performance of a programme; iii) Developing Logic Models: how to develop a logic model for a programme, including the definition of outcomes; iv) Assessing Progress and Performance: how a set of performance indicators can be developed for a programme; and v) Evaluation & Reporting: how performance information can be linked to reporting requirements and used to improve ongoing management activities.
+More resources related to this report can be accessed from the Landcare Research site.

 - Developing and using program logic in natural resource management This guide by Alice Roughley outlines a step-by-step process for developing program logic in the context of Natural Resource Management (NRM).
 The guide is aimed at those who are developing a program logic for the first time and may also be helpful to other users in a range of contexts.
 In this guide, the term "program" covers all levels of intervention, whether through a project, program, strategy or activity, as well as program design and evaluation.
 Through a series of exercises, templates and checklists, this guide outlines the key steps in developing a program logic.
 It points to key steps to develop a program logic being: scoping/defining the program boundaries; developing an outcomes hierarchy and expectations about change; articulating and documenting assumptions and theory of change; and formulating evaluation questions, program contribution and audiences.

-This 2009 version of the UNDP ‘Handbook on Planning, Monitoring and Evaluating for Development Results’ recognizes that planning, monitoring and evaluation require a focus on nationally owned development priorities and results.
+- Handbook on planning, monitoring and evaluating for development results This 2009 version of the UNDP ‘Handbook on Planning, Monitoring and Evaluating for Development Results’ recognizes that planning, monitoring and evaluation require a focus on nationally owned development priorities and results.
 It recognizes that results planning is a prerequisite for effective programme design, monitoring and evaluation, and integrates planning, monitoring and evaluation in a single guide.
 Second, it reflects the requirements and guiding principles of a cycle of planning, monitoring and evaluation.
-Third, it includes a comprehensive chapter on evaluation design for quality assurance. - Logic models This website from the University of Wisconsin has an example of a logic model and as well tools for creating a logic model in PDF, Word and Excel formats.
-These tools, which come with instructions, can be downloaded and used for your organization.
+Third, it includes a comprehensive chapter on evaluation design for quality assurance.

-A good introduction to developing a logic model from Nancy Porteous and colleagues.
+- Introducing program teams to logic models: Facilitating the learning process A good introduction to developing a logic model from Nancy Porteous and colleagues.
 This Research and Practice Note provides the key content, step-by-step facilitation tips, and case study exercises for a half-day logic model workshop for managers, staff, and volunteers.
-Included are definitions, explanations, and examples of the logic model and its elements, and an articulation of the benefits of the logic model for various planning and evaluation purposes for different audiences. - Enhancing Program Performance with Logic Models This course from the University of Wisconsin extension service introduces a holistic approach to planning and evaluating education and outreach programs.
-Module 1 helps program practitioners use and apply logic models.
-Module 2 applies logic modeling to a national effort to evaluate community nutrition education.
+Included are definitions, explanations, and examples of the logic model and its elements, and an articulation of the benefits of the logic model for various planning and evaluation purposes for different audiences.

 - Participatory Impact Pathways Analysis: A practical method for project planning and evaluation This short paper by Boru Douthwaite and Sophie Alvarez outlines Participatory Impact Pathways Analysis (PIPA) as a practical planning, and monitoring and evaluation approach developed for use with complex projects in the water and food sectors.
 PIPA begins with a participatory workshop where stakeholders make explicit their assumptions about how their project will achieve an impact.
 Participants construct problem trees, carry out a visioning exercise and draw network maps to help them clarify their 'impact pathways'.
 These are then articulated in two logic models.
 The outcomes logic model describes the project's medium term objectives in the form of hypotheses: which actors need to change, what are those changes and which strategies are needed to realise these changes.
 The impact logic model describes how, by helping to achieve the expected outcomes, the project will impact on people's livelihoods.
 Participants derive outcome targets and milestones which are regularly revisited and revised as part of project monitoring and evaluation (M&E).